About the Australian Society of Anaesthetists

 Deliver cutting-edge medical education, research and publications

-Protect their personal health and welfare
+Protect their personal health and wellbeing

 Lead advocacy on economic, industrial and workplace issues